uozuAho/where-is-moon/readme.md

 # todo
 - fix earth rotation so time is correct
-- fix earth rotation so tilt is correct. north pole should point away from sun in June
 - ui: time forward/back slider
 - fix moon orbit position so that it's correct relative to real time
 - tilt moon, incline orbit